 To be able to exemplify a simple case of a property which is registered without other derived or minor rights (that is, hold in "fee simple" according to common law), the subset of elements documented in the implementation test are not sufficient.
 A few classes shall be considered from the legal and administrative component, and for this case, a minimum Legal Rights Profile is considered as a part of the Model Transformations.
-This profile has to include the pivot class for a system encompassing a Geometric Cadastre and a Land Registry, the LA\BAUnit Domain Model class.
-The table 5.2 is the answer to this requirement, and shows the transformations to be
+This profile has to include the pivot class for a system encompassing a Geometric Cadastre and a Land Registry, the LA_BAUnit Domain Model class.
+The table 5.2 is the answer to this requirement, and shows the transformations to be implemented in order to associate a property right to the Basic Administrative Unit.

-Original Legal Rights Transformation operations - detailed LADM (target) (source) LA_BAUnit Name is kept Inherits the four attributes from the Ver- sioned Object; Keeps own attributes LA_Administrativ e- Name is kept No changes; structure should be copied dur- Source ing transformation.
+Original Legal Rights Transformation operations - detailed \mathbf{LADM} (target) (source) LA_BAUnit Name is kept Inherits the four attributes from the Ver- sioned Object; Keeps own attributes LA_Administrativ e- Name is kept No changes; structure should be copied dur- Source ing transformation.
 LA_RRR Flattened to Attributes to be inherited by Property and children classes timeSpec.
 LA_Right Flattened to Attributes to be inherited by Property and children classes type requires a RightType Enumeration BasicOwnership Flattened to The timeSpec attribute must be set to "Per- children classes petual"; Attributes to be inherited by Prop- erty.
 Property Name is kept Inherits the attributes (and default val- ues) from LA_RRR, LA_Right and Basic- Ownership.